racket/rhombus/rhombus/0000-rhombus.md

 A run-time check implied by `::` can be expensive, depending on the annotation and context.
-In the case of `flip`, this check is unlikely to matter, but if a programmer uses `::` everywhere to try to get maximum checking and maximum guarantees, it's easy to create expensive function boundaries.
+In the case of `flip`, this check is unlikely to matter, but if a programmer uses `::` everywhere to try to get maximum checking and maximum guarantees, it’s easy to create expensive function boundaries.
 Rhombus programmers are encouraged to use `-:` when the goal is to hint for better performance, and use `::` only where a defensive check is needed, such as for the arguments of an